 From Tulum: Wait for a colectivo heading north towards Tulum-Cancun Road / Mexico 307.

-From Playa del Carmen: Go to Calle 2 located in between Ave 5 and 10 or hail a colectivo that goes south towards Cancun-Tulum Road / Mexico 307.
+From Playa del Carmen: Go to Calle 2 located between Ave 5 and 10, or hail a colectivo that goes south towards Cancun-Tulum Road / Mexico 307.
 The one-way fare from Playa del Carmen to Cenote Azul is 35 pesos.

 Most taxi drivers only speak English.
 Make sure to write down your destination on a piece of paper to avoid miscommunication.